mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 Unfortunately, this argument rests on a premise that is _false_.
 Namely, it rests on the premise that implicit parameters somehow _constrain_ the side-effects executed or modeled by the function.

-Scala does not track side-effects, no matter how much we would like otherwise.
+Scala does not track side-effects, no matter how much we wish otherwise.
 We can perform console effects anywhere, even without the provided `Console[F]`, as shown in the following snippet:

 {% highlight scala %}
 def consoleProgram[F[_]: Applicative]: F[String] = {